 Country Oatmeal Bread

-- Stir in butter, milk (110-115°F), salt, oats and all purpose flour; beat until smooth.
+- Stir in butter, milk (heated to 110-115°F), salt, oats and all-purpose flour; beat until smooth.
 Mix in enough remaining whole wheat flour to make dough easy to handle.

 - On lightly floured surface, turn out dough; knead until dough is smooth, elastic, about 10 minutes.